Oregon Immigrants' rights groups file lawsuit against Trump's Muslim and refugee exclusion

 February 1, 2017 - The American Civil Liberties Union Foundation of Oregon (ACLU of Oregon) and Immigrant Law Group PC filed a lawsuit today in federal district court challenging President Trump’s Muslim and refugee exclusion order.
 The complaint was filed on behalf of Unite Oregon, a social justice organization whose members include Muslim immigrants and refugees.
+The document may be read in full below.

 “Today, we tell the world that Oregonians reject Trump’s inhumane orders that exclude Muslims and refugees,” said an emotional Manijeh Merhnoosh, Unite Oregon’s board co-chair.